MacFJA/svelte-persistent-runes/README.md

 > [!IMPORTANT]
 > You need to import `import "@macfja/svelte-persistent-runes"` to prevent Typescript to complain about the unknown function `$persist`
+>
+> ---
+>
+> You can add this import in an ambient Typescript Module (like `./src/app.d.ts` in SvelteKit), and you won't need to import it in every file

 ### Definition